 For more information, contact the Office of Accountability and Advocacy at [email protected] or 334-244-3106.

 Author, AU Foundation Chair Gossom Jr. to speak

-Thom Gossom Jr., the first black athlete to graduate from Auburn University in 1975 and a native or Birmingham, Ala., will speak Sept.
+Thom Gossom Jr., the first black athlete to graduate from Auburn University in 1975 and a native of Birmingham, Ala., will speak Sept.
 14 at AUM.

 Young Alumni Mixer

-Enjoy free food, drinks, fun and the good company of fellow young Auburn Montgomery alumni at the Young Alumni Mixer, sponsored by AUM’s Office of Advancement!
+Enjoy free food, drinks, fun and the good company of fellow young Auburn University at Montgomery alumni at the Young Alumni Mixer, sponsored by the AUM Alumni Association!